-- 1. CompuCell3D is a modeling environment to build, test, run and visualize multiscale, multi-cell GGH-based simulations. - 2.
-CompuCell3D has built-in stanadard scripting language (Python) that allows users to quite easily write extension modules that are essential for building sophisticated biological models. - 3.
-CompuCell3D thus is NOT a hard-coded simulation of a specific biological system. - 4.
-Running CompuCell3D simulations DOES NOT require recompilation. - 5.
-CompuCell3D models described using CompuCell3D XML and Python script(s). - CompuCell3D platform is distributed with a GUI front end CompuCell Player for 2- Dand 3-D visualization and simulation replay. - 7.
-CompuCell3D provides a specialized model editor (Twedit) and initial condition generator (PifTracer). - 8.
-CompuCell3D is a cross platform application that runs on Linux/Unix, Windows, Mac OSX. - 9.
-CompuCell3D simulations can be easily shared and combined.
+- 1. CompuCell3D is a modeling environment used to build, test, run and visualize GGH-based simulations - 2.
+CompuCell3D has built-in scripting language (Python) that allows users to quite easily write extension modules that are essential for building sophisticated biological models. - 3.
+CompuCell3D thus is NOT a specialized software - 4.
+Running CompuCell3D simulations DOES NOT require recompilation - 5.
+CompuCell3D model is described using CompuCell3D XML and Python script(s) - 6.
+CompuCell3D platform is distributed with a GUI front end CompuCell Player.
+The Player provides 2- and 3-D visualization and simulation replay capabilities. - 7.
+CompuCell3D is a cross platform application that runs on Linux/Unix, Windows, Mac OSX.
+CompuCell3D simulations can be easily shared